jb2700/Hack-Harvard-2025/README.md

   <img src="https://raw.githubusercontent.com/jb2700/Hack-Harvard-2025/refs/heads/main/readme_imgs/2.png" width="48%">
 </p>

 Our project reimagines how people can capture, remix, and reuse the designs that surround them every day.
-Using Meta’s Segment Anything Model, we built an editor that makes it effortless to transform “designs in the wild”—whether it’s a vinyl sticker, a flyer taped to a pole, or a massive billboard—into reusable creative material.
-Instead of simply copying, our tool lets you extract structure, preserve style, and generate entirely new designs that blend elements from multiple sources.
+Using Meta’s Segment Anything Model 2, we built an editor that makes it effortless to transform “designs in the wild”—whether it’s a vinyl sticker, a flyer taped to a pole, or a massive billboard—into reusable creative material.

+Instead of simply copying, our tool enables you to extract structure, preserve styles, and generate entirely new designs, blending elements from multiple sources.

 <img src="https://raw.githubusercontent.com/jb2700/Hack-Harvard-2025/refs/heads/main/readme_imgs/3.png" width="90%">

 Here’s how it works:
 	1. Image preprocessing: Using the state-of-the-art Segment Anything model, we transform photos of graphics and text -- in nearly any setting, with varying illuminations, angles, and orientation -- into clean masked outlines.

 	2. Element classification: Using PyTesseract and font classification algorithms, we identify text and font details, while regions are labeled as headings, body text, images, or decorations.

 	3. Style extraction: We try to pull the design’s “feel”—its color palette, gradients, textures, borders, margins, spacing, and alignment rules.

 	4. Template generation: With a reusable vector template (SVG/JSON), we align placeholders and style attributes aligned to the original.

 	5. User interface: Through our editor, you can tweak placements, swap fonts, or adjust spacing, and export a polished output as PDF.
 This means you can easily swap in elements from different input sources, like stickers or text decals!

+	6. Generative infill.
+In the future integrating generative AI models to infill missing elements is an exciting possibility, allowing the reconstruction of occluded text or generating backgrounds which match the original style.

 ![diagram of methodology](https://raw.githubusercontent.com/jb2700/Hack-Harvard-2025/refs/heads/main/readme_imgs/diagram.jpg)